rainshowerLabs/blutgang/README.md

 [Join the discussion on our discord!]()

-## What

-**Note:** Blutgang is alpha software.
+**Note: Blutgang is alpha software.
 Unexpected behavior and bugs are to be expected.
-Please report any issues you encounter.
+Please report any issues you encounter.**

 Blutgang is a blazing fast, caching, minimalistic load balancer designed with Ethereum's json-rpc in mind.